Companion Animal Ultrasound

 Will my Pet Need to be Sedated?

-Sedation is not usually necessary for us to perform an ultrasound, but if we feel it would help us obtain the clearest images with minimal stress to your companion, we may recommend it.
+When a pet needs an ultrasound, sedation is not usually necessary.
+However, if we feel it would help us obtain the clearest images with minimal stress to your companion, we may recommend it.
 We will be very happy to talk with you about the benefits of pet ultrasound and what you can expect to take place during the procedure.
 If you have any questions about ultrasound or would like to schedule an exam for your loved one, please give us a call at (781) 784-7554.